FowlFarmer/AutoSpriteRotator/README.md

 # AutoSpriteRotator
-Will elaborate later, training and model infrastructure for a super niche model that automatically takes your sprites and rotates them
+Will elaborate later, training and model infrastructure for a super niche model that automatically takes your sprites and rotates scales and flips them